4 Cheapest Web Hosts Under $3 Per Month

-First on our list is iPage.
-It is the only one to use vDeck (a control panel) for domain name management and server administration rather than cPanel.
-In a very competitive industry, with thousands of web hosting companies advertising online for the same business, this small cost savings in vDeck software licensing vs. cPanel licensing allows iPage to consistently offer their web hosting at an incredibly low price of $1.99 per month.
-For all the features offered at this price (including $500 worth of extras packed in), it is one of the best prices in the industry for LAMP hosting with CentOS Enterprise Linux servers.
+iPage is a great budget web host and the only one on our list to use vDeck rather than cPanel.
+In a very competitive industry, with thousands of web hosting companies advertising online for the same business, this small cost savings in cPanel licensing allows iPage to consistently offer their web hosting at a very low introductory price of $1.99 per month.
+For all the features offered at this price (including $500 worth of extras packed in), it is one of the best values in the industry for LAMP hosting with CentOS Enterprise Linux servers.
 Their renewal rates are a bit steep at $7.99 to $9.99 per month, depending on the term you've purchased.
-Signing up for a 3 year term is highly recommended.
-Their hosting does come with numerous features and over $500 in extras packed in. iPage is owned by EIG so they use MOJO Marketplace & QuickInstall for open source script management. vDeck has 90% of the features of cPanel and iPage also offers a free domain name registration with a new account sign-up ($14.95 value), making for an overall great deal on web hosting… Read our full review
+Signing up for a 3 year term is highly recommended in order to save the most.
+Speed and reliability are also very good and our continual testing shows very little downtime.
+All in all, iPage offers a good deal on shared web hosting… Read our full review

 - Cheap introductory price